rackerlabs/docs-aws/docs/managed-infra-as-code/using-github.rst

    Example: ``12345-aws-LargeCorp``

 2. *Account Repository*: These are repositories that map directly to an AWS account.
 They house Terraform files that are used to directly test and deploy infrastructure in that specific account.
 These start with your customer number, mention the specific AWS account, and contain a human readable ending.
-They map directly to the Aviator, Infrastructure as Code accounts we manage for you.
+They map directly to the Infrastructure as Code accounts we manage for you.

    Examples: ``12345-aws-9876541-Production1``, ``12345-aws-9876541-Test1``,
    ``12345-aws-9876541-Dev1``